activist-org/activist/STYLEGUIDE.md

 ## Colors [`⇧`](#contents)

-The file [frontend/assets/css/tailwind.ts](frontend/assets/css/tailwind.ts) defines all colors for the platform.
+The files [frontend/app/assets/css/tailwind.css](frontend/app/assets/css/tailwind.css) and [frontend/tailwind.config.ts](frontend/tailwind.config.ts) define all colors for the platform.
 Light and dark mode versions of each color are defined and loaded in via variables such that we only need to use a singular identifier throughout the codebase.
 There are however cases where you still need to specify `dark:` for colors - specifically when the color identifier for light mode is different than dark mode like in cases of CTA buttons where the text and border are `primary-text` in light mode and `cta-orange` in dark mode.

 ```html
 <!-- This div has a reactive background color as layer-2 is defined variably based on the color mode. -->